Peter (chimpanzee): Research

 Peter was investigated by Lightner Witmer with William Henry Furness at his Psychological Clinic at the University of Pennsylvania and by W. T. Shepherd of Waynesburg College.

 Witmer had attended a performance of Peter at Boston's Keith Theater and afterwards arranged to study him when he visited Philadelphia.
 There at Witmer's Clinic, "testing was carried out in a large room with over a hundred persons observing; it is doubtful, however, that the presence of this group bothered Peter, because he was used to performing before crowds".
 Peter was tested on his ability to string beads, place pins in a pegging board, open a lock, hammer nails, use a screwdriver, place shaped blocks into a form board, and copy the letter W with chalk on a blackboard.
 Peter succeeded on all tasks except the formboard.
+Witmer also listed needle-threading among the feats he watched Peter perform on stage, and reported the McArdles' claim that Peter had threaded a needle the first time he tried.

 W. T. Shepherd found upon command from his keeper, Peter could use a hammer and nail to drive a nail into the wall, "quickly and without observable awkwardness".
 That when he took out my watch and pressed on the stem, slowly, and opened the watch three times while Peter watched and tried with the same actions but failed due to not pressing hard enough upon which he attempted to open it with his finger nails.
 On being given a writing tablet and a pencil, "He at once seized .them and began scribbling, i.e., making irregular marks on the tablet.
 1 made, in his sight, the letter T; a very plain T, with simply one vertical and one horizontal stroke of the pencil.
 The ape made a rather poor T, the first time shown.
 He also made a W when I showed him once."
 Peter on being ordered by his keeper could put a handkerchief around the researcher's neck tying it quickly and correctly and then untying the knot also quickly.